 The Taco Truck Theater / Teatro Sin Fronteras is a National Performance Network Creation Fund Project and co-commissioned by Living Arts of Tulsa in partnership with Pangea World Theater and the NPN.
 For more information: www.npnweb.org.
 Additional support has come from a 2017 NPN Community Fund, 2016 NPN Forth Fund, NFA 2016 from the National Association of Arts & Culture (NALAC), a 2016 NEFA Capacity Grant, 2015 MAP Fund Award, 2016 Platforms Fund, 2015 Alternate ROOTS' Partners In Action, and 2014 NET/TEN Exchange Grant.

-We are deeply grateful to these many arts institutions that have invested in this radical theater on wheels, which has been in development for five years since 2013.
+We are deeply grateful to these many national arts institutions that have invested in this radical theater on wheels, which has been in development for six years since 2013.

 Taco Truck Theater / Teatro Sin Fronteras Press Links & Reviews: